Join Our eNewsletter!

 By Jessica Lanerie, M.D.

-It’s July, and “feels-like” temperatures in Houston have already exceeded 100 degrees with humidity factored in.
 During the summer, it’s incredibly important to stay vigilant when it comes to leaving children in the car.
-According to the U.S. Department of Transportation’s National Highway Traffic Safety Administration, there were 52 accidental heat-related car deaths in the United States in 2019.
-Too many of them were in Texas.
+According to the U.S. Department of Transportation’s National Highway Traffic Safety Administration, there were 23 accidental heat-related car deaths in the United States in 2021.

 Three common situations typically lead up to hyperthermia (elevated body temperature) and death for children: Parents or other caregivers unintentionally leave a child behind in the car; children gain access to a car on their own and become trapped; and parents or caregivers purposely leave a child locked inside, which is illegal in Texas.